Skip to content

 • Payment reconciliation: view a list of payouts with itemized payment details.
 The report includes the transactions included in each payout, such as payments, refunds, and fees, in descending order.

-• Payment details: view all customer transactions, such as one-time and recurring payments, refunds, transactional fee, and disputes.
+• Payment details: view all buyer transactions, such as one-time and recurring payments, refunds, transactional fee, and disputes.

-• Payout details: view all of the customer payments that are included in your daily payout total.
+• Payout details: view all of the buyer payments that are included in your daily payout total.

 When you collect a payment in HubSpot, the payment details are stored in a payment record on the payments index page

-• In your HubSpot account, navigate to Sales > Payments > Payments.
+1. In your HubSpot account, navigate to Commerce > Payments.

 • Processing: payment processing time will depend on the payment method used.
-Once the payment is processed, the status will either change to Succeeded or Failed
+Once the payment is processed, the status will either change to Succeeded or Failed.
+Learn more about processing times.

 • Succeeded: the payment was successfully collected from the buyer.

 • Failed: the buyer's payment method wasn't successfully charged.
-This status only applies payments made via bank transfer or subscription payments.
+This status only applies payments made via bank debit, such as ACH or subscription payments.

 • Partially refunded: the payment was refunded for an amount less than what the buyer originally paid.